greenzorro/victor42.eth/content/post/折腾与思考/The way AI learn languages.md

 ---

 > THX.
-I also look forward to the new ways of language modeling and precessing that you've mentioned.
-Now suppose that you're someone who disagree with my last opinion.
+I also look forward to the new ways of language modeling and processing that you've mentioned.
+Now suppose that you're someone who disagrees with my last opinion.
 What reasons will you use to refute me?

 ---